-MIPRO MI909 Fully Digital Wireless In-Ear Monitor Systems & Accessories (All items in Stock)
+MIPRO MI909 Fully Digital Wireless In-Ear Monitor System

 The MI-909T/R system is a professional-quality true digital wireless stereo IEM system featuring digital encryption capabilities with unparalleled digital audio performance and transmission reliability.
 The superior frequency response characteristics from 20Hz to 15kHz clearly exceed that of analog systems.
 Combining DSP and digital diversity technologies, MIPRO's MI-909 system is the industry's only true digital IEM system.
 The MI-909 boasts 112dBa of dynamic range, enhanced s/n ratio, extended frequency response and advanced features that provide crystal clear audio that sets a new standard in wireless in-ear monitoring.